ple1n/awesome/philosophy.md

 Wayland native live pick-up instant fuzzt search dictionary at https://github.com/ple1n/hoverpanel

+The sections are a chronological log of my thoughts.
+More recent ones are at the bottom.

 # "Against" Marxism, the pinnacle of academic obscurantism

 There is not a journal dedicated to how you, specifically, you, your personal being, should live your life.
 There is no formal (academic) school of philosophy that really deals with this topic.
 Instead, you see all the manosphere, or feminist, or parentally preached content.
 There is a dire need for everyone that lives, a need that is immediate, a need that begins when he ever starts thinking about his life.
 Admit it, just admit it.
 The academia is impenetrable to the commoners, especially the wageslaves (or will-bes), the people who can not afford time.
 This void, is then filled with various cultists, such as the nationalists, the religious preachers, the parents, the mass media, which serve as an excellent proof that the void exists, that the need is so dire.